fynv/LiveKit/README.md

 * Build with Visual Studio
 * Build the "INSTALL" project

+The 'VirtualCamera' sub-project can be built separately using the provided visual-studio project files.
+(Binaries are already provided under the VirtualCamera/bin folder)

 ## The Design

 The system works by compositing the following kinds of objects: